Botswana Conservation Itinerary

 You will be staying at Little Sable Camp which offers an intimate and relaxed safari setting – the perfect place to be after an adventurous day on the go.
 With 8 traditional style tents on raised wooden platforms, each with a private viewing deck, en-suite bathroom and outdoor shower, you’ll love spending time here.

-This afternoon you will learn about the important wild dog and predator-focused research program being undertaken by Wild Entrust’s Botswana Predator Conservation program, as well as Natural Selections support of this work.
+Tonight, a member of the conservation and community team will talk about how the lodge works hand-in-hand with the local community and how the KPR ranger team monitor wildlife and work closely with the Botswana Defence Force (BDF) on anti-poaching.
+You will also learn about the important wild dog and predator-focused research program being undertaken by Wild Entrust’s Botswana Predator Conservation program, as well as Natural Selections support of this work.

 Enjoy your first night leisurely sitting around the crackling firepit, cocktail in hand.

-Day 6: After breakfast, you will leave this special little camp and head out to magical Duke’s Camp, situated in the Northern Okavango Delta.
+After breakfast, you will leave Little Sable and head out to magical Duke’s Camp or Duke’s East, situated in the Northern Okavango Delta.

-After an adventuresome day, spend the evening enjoying delicious cuisine and then retiring to one of 9 canvas safari suites, replete with king size four-posters and feather-filled pillows to fall face first into after your exhilarating day.
+After an adventuresome day, spend the evening enjoying delicious cuisine and then retiring to your canvas safari suite, replete with king size four-posters and feather-filled pillows to fall face first into after your exhilarating day.

 Spend your last night enjoying front-row seats to the Okavango Delta as you get to watch the wildlife comings and goings near the lagoon.
 And as the sun sets and the moon rises, you’ll feel relaxed and inspired by all the enlightening safari experiences you have had the incredible opportunity to see and do.

-Day 8: Wake up and enjoy a relaxed morning, and one more scrummy breakfast before you bid farewell to Duke’s Camp.
+Wake up and enjoy a relaxed morning, and one more scrummy breakfast before you bid farewell to Duke’s Camp or Duke’s East.
 Today you will head back to Maun, and continue to your onward destination.

 Meet your guide